 - Stabilize physician practice viability by adopting state policies that restore a healthy physician practice environment, including payment policies that enable physicians to meet costs and stay in business; minimizing physician practice interruptions; and ensuring physicians have strong practice liability protections.

 - Continue state support for the following critical physician workforce pipeline programs in the state’s 2024-25 budget: Texas Higher Education Coordinating Board Budget: State Graduate Medical Education (GME) Expansion Grant Program; State Rural Training Track Grant Program; State Physician Education Loan Repayment Program; Statewide Primary Care Preceptorship Program; Family Medicine Residency Program; and Joint Admission Medical Program.
 Health-Related Institution Bill Patterns Budget: Formula Funding for State Medical Education, and Formula Funding for GME Teaching Costs.
+In the health-related institution bill patterns budget: formula funding for state medical education and formula funding for GME teaching costs.

 - Maintain robust physician workforce data collection and analysis activities to monitor the impact of the pandemic on physician supply and distribution and patient access to medical care.